Disappearance at Clifton Hill: Plot

 Abby makes contact with Beverly Mole, luring her with casino access along with free hotel accommodation at The Rainbow.
 Beverly arrives along with her husband Gerry.
 While Beverly is gambling, Abby attempts to dig up more information, but Beverly returns to her room early after a dispute at the casino.
 She angrily leaves.

 Abby uses her sister's passport to travel to America to see the Magnificent Moulins magic show.
 After the show, a strange encounter occurs between the three of them.
 Upon returning home to Canada, the authorities discover Abby's stolen passport and arrest her.

 Still undeterred and determined, Abby breaks into Beverly's house where she finds Gerry chained up.
 He confesses that he and his wife kidnapped Alex, with the intent to blackmail the Moulins.
 The police arrest Beverly and rescue Gerry, finding crucial and incriminating evidence.

 After Gerry's confession, the case garners a media frenzy.
 Charlie Lake is soon arrested, all the while proclaiming his innocence in Alex's murder.
-The Moulins manipulate the media attention, pleading their ignorance and innocence of any wrong doing against their son, while making threats of slander lawsuits.
+The Moulins manipulate the media attention, pleading their ignorance and innocence of any wrongdoing against their son, while making threats of slander lawsuits.

-Life in town returns back to normal and Abby moves on, now employed at another, more up-market motel.
+Life in town returns to normal and Abby moves on, now employed at another, more up-market motel.
 A man with an eye patch walks in to rent out a room for an indefinite amount of time.
 Appearing to be not much older than Abby, he asks if perhaps they've met before.
 Noticing a newspaper on the desk with Charlie's picture, the guest tells Abby that Lake is not lying and states that in fact, he saved that boy's life.
 Abby stares after him in wonderment as the man walks away from the reception area towards his room.